urbanspectra-nyc/Mad-Libs-Generator/README.md

 # Mad Libs Generator
-This is a simple Mad Libs HTML generator that I made for Fanimad Libs using Ajax.
+This is a simple Mad Libs HTML generator that I made for Fanimad Libs using Angular.

 ![example](http://i.imgur.com/BDeIxWi.png)